In Victoria, you can register a domestic relationship between two adults who are a couple if:

 How to register

-To register your relationship, both parties need to:
+To register your relationship:

 By law, it takes at least 28 calendar days from the date we receive a complete and valid application to register the relationship.